 - You can work with a tree care company to identify nutrient deficiencies in your soil and determine a prescription for remedying them.

 - Especially compacted soil may benefit from more intensive decompaction techniques implemented by a tree care service.

 Look into Chip Drop, Free woodchips delivered by tree care companies

 Most trees do not need regular pruning.
 If someone says that your tree needs a ‘haircut’, be suspicious.
 A tree grows branches and leaves for a reason and removing them when they are healthy will damage its ability to photosynthesize the food it needs.
 However, pruning for good structure and increased safety can sometimes be necessary.
 Keep in mind the following guidance when considering pruning your tree.

 - Young trees sometimes grow branches or trunks that compete with one another and form weak attachments, requiring ‘structural pruning’.
-Work with a knowledgeable arborist to see if you tree needs structural pruning.
+Work with a knowledgeable arborist to see if your tree needs structural pruning.

 - Dead or defective branches that hang over potential targets should be pruned out.
-If there is a low likelihood of anything getting struck by falling branches, it fine to leave them.
+If there is a low likelihood of a target getting struck by falling branches, it may be fine to leave them.

-- Topping a tree, or cutting off its main trunk(s), is very harmful to a tree’s structure and is only permitted when absolutely necessary to achieve a safety or clearance requirement.
+- Topping a tree, or cutting off its main trunk(s), is very harmful to its structure and is only permitted when absolutely necessary to achieve a safety or clearance requirement.